bren-cere/grant-program/README.md

    Unless specified otherwise, the day on which it is accepted will be considered the starting date of the project, and will be used to estimate delivery dates.

 ### Onboarding
-We will review the application and provide the further instruction.
+We will review the application and will provide you with feedback as soon as possible.

+If your application is approved, please proceed as follows:
+1. Quick Start Guide: Refer to the quick start guide provided in the corresponding RFP README for detailed instructions.
+For example, you can review the guide here: [Developer Console Topup Guide](https://github.com/Cerebellum-Network/cluster-apps/blob/dev/apps/developer-console/developer_console_topup.md#quick-start-guide-).
+2. Repository Setup: Clone the corresponding repository to your local environment.
+3. Development: Begin implementing the required changes as outlined in the documentation.
+4. Pull Request: Once your changes are complete, submit a pull request.
+The repository maintainer will review your PR and provide further feedback if necessary.

 ### Changes to a Grant after Approval
 Accepted grant applications can be amended at any time.
 However, doing so necessitates a re-evaluation by the committee and requires the same number of approvals as a new application.
 If your application has been accepted and during development you find that your project significantly deviates from the original specifications, please open a new pull request that modifies the existing application.
 This also applies in case of significant delays.